esphome/esphome-docs/components/climate/bang_bang.rst

   upper set point while heating is activated when the observed temperature drops below the lower set point; in other words, the controller is able to both raise and lower the temperature as required.

-The controller automatically determines which mode it should operate in based on what :ref:`actions <config-action>` are configured -- more on this in a moment.
-The set point(s) may be adjusted through the front-end user interface.
+This component/controller automatically determines which mode it should operate in based on what :ref:`actions <config-action>` are configured -- more on this in a moment.
 Two parameters define the set points; they are ``target_temperature_low`` and ``target_temperature_high``.
 In single-point mode, however, only one is used.
+The set point(s) may be adjusted through the front-end user interface.
 The screenshot below illustrates a bang-bang controller in dual-point mode, where two set points are available.

 .. figure:: images/climate-ui.png